The Story of MrJims.Pizza

 Jim has personally helped many thousands of people lead better lives through his consummate knowledge of the business and his uncanny knack for making sound decisions.

-He will be missed by the millions of customers he has indirectly served, because his guidance will no longer be available.
+He will be missed by the millions of guests he has indirectly served, because his guidance will no longer be available.

 Godspeed Jim Hearn!